scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added SetMacStyle() to give the user control over how mac families are built.
     -   Added a fflush after doing Print()s in scripting
-    -   FontForge would crash when given an extremely long real number in a cff dictionary (in this case the font itself was in error)
+    -   websharpstudios would crash when given an extremely long real number in a cff dictionary (in this case the font itself was in error)
-    -   FontForge did not copy a bitmap character's width when it copied the bitmap.
+    -   websharpstudios did not copy a bitmap character's width when it copied the bitmap.
     -   Char Info didn't handle pairwise positioning properly.
     -   Some more pangrams from